“And Hashem spoke to Moshe saying, “Go down, for your nation that you have brought up from Egypt, has sinned.”

 Right after the sin of the Golden Calf, Hashem told Moshe, “Go down.”
-Rashi explains that this didn’t simply mean, “Go down to see what the nation is up to.
-Rather, “Go down,” from your greatness.
+Rashi explains that this didn’t simply mean, “Go down to see what the nation is up to.”
+Rather, “Go down” from your greatness.
 You have lost access to the upper worlds.
-The ability to enter the Bais Beis Din of Heaven has been taken from you.
-I only gave you that access because of the Klal Yisroel.
+The ability to enter the Beis Din of Heaven has been taken from you.
+I only gave you that access because of klal Yisrael.
 They are no longer worthy, so you must go down.”

 This Rashi becomes difficult to understand when we take into account that Moshe was on a fantastic level because of his actions and ways.
 He spent his life dedicated to serving Hashem.
 Clearly, this access to the upper worlds and his ability to perceive and understand Torah were things that he had earned because of his hard work.
 So why should they be taken from him?

 The answer to this can be better understood by focusing on the relationship we have to one another.

 The Chovos HaL’vavos explains that there are two systems of measurement in the World to Come, the Internal and the External.
 The Internal system is based on my personal growth: improving my character traits, increasing my awareness of Hashem, learning Torah, etc. The External system is based on merits outside of myself: how much I affected others and the influence that I had on people.
 These are accomplishments that don’t directly change my state of spirituality, but because I was the cause of them, they are credited to me.

 As an example, the Chovos HaL’vavos describes two individuals.
 The first has sterling character traits, is steeped in Torah knowledge, and is so great that he can be compared to the angels above.
 The second individual is but a plain person.
 He’s nowhere near as developed in his service to Hashem as the first man.
 Yet when they both come to the World to Come, the second individual will tower over the first.